ninjagumby/sentry-spring-cloud-bus-kafka/README.md

 Run org.example.TestApp and navigate to http://localhost:8080/ to generate a LOGGER.error message as well as a RuntimeException.
 Note the generation of both events in Sentry.

 Uncomment the spring-cloud-starter-bus-kafka dependency in pom.xml and relaunch the application.
 Generate the two messages again by hitting the endpoint.
-Note that only one event is generated in Sentry.
+Note that only the RuntimeException event is generated in Sentry - the LOGGER.error event is not generated.